 Grooming wipes are another choice when a full bath is not an option.
 They are gentle, fresh-smelling and help swab away allergens on your dog’s coat and paws after trips outside.

 Frequent brushing also helps remove dead hair and dander that may otherwise trigger your dog allergies.
 As an added bonus, it is great for your pup’s skin and coat.

 6. Make Sure Your Pup is Potty Trained.

 Potty training is one of the basics of dog ownership, but did you know it can also help reduce your allergies?
 In addition to dander, dogs release allergens through their urine.
 The particles stick around long after the pee has dried and easily spread throughout the air.
 For help potty training your stubborn pup, learn more here.

 7. Take Medications.

 This one may seem like a no-brainer, but being a pet parent with dog allergies does not necessarily mean you have to spend your life in a Benadryl fog.
 New allergy treatments are emerging all the time, so work with your doctor to find the right combination of medications and holistic options that work for you.
-Just be sure your allergist understands you are commited to keeping your dog.
+Just be sure your allergist understands you are committed to keeping your dog.

 Antihistamines, inhalers, decongestants, steroid-based treatments and immunotherapy (allergy shots) can all be quite effective depending on the patient.
-Vitamins like E, C, A, and B6, as well as oils containing omega-3 fatty acids may also help bolster your system to defend against your dog allergies.
+Vitamins like E, C, A, and B6, as well as oils containing omega-3 fatty acids, may also help bolster your system to defend against your dog allergies.

 Devoting yourself to these small changes can make a world of difference when it comes to living with dog allergies.
 As you already know, your pup is worth it!